NAL-UTHSCSA/CMB_NHID_Segmentation/README.md

 For each *TrainTestFile.ini, the code will first train the model using the data of subjects specified in the training list.
 The model will run for the specified number of epochs.
 Once all epochs are completed, the trained model will be applied to the specified list of test subjects' data and the predictions will be saved in the specified output_subfolder.

+# Conclusions
+This code is experimental, and a work in progress.
+These scripts were written for a specific purpose, so it may not provide exactly what you need.
+Please contact me if you have any questions regarding the code.
+I will try to help out as much as possible.

+These scripts were used to produce some of the results that were published in https://www.nature.com/articles/s41598-021-93427-x

-Please cite the following if you use this code. https://www.nature.com/articles/s41598-021-93427-x
+Please cite this article if you use this code.
+Thank you.

 Last updated Aug 30 2021

-Tanweer Rashid
+Tanweer Rashid, PhD
-(rashidt1@uthscsa.edu)
+rashidt1@uthscsa.edu
+tanweer.rashid@pennmedicine.upenn.edu